uxbillzou/content-ops-starter/content/pages/index.md

           - mt-0
           - mb-0
   - title:
-      text: Make your design ideas come true
+      text: Let's bring your design ideas to life
       color: text-light
       type: TitleBlock
-    subtitle: Book a free consultation with us today
+    subtitle: We'd love to hear more from you
     text: |
       Address: 590 Chiswick High Road, London, UK